Luidog/node-red-contrib-filemaker/README.md

   Create Record Node
     ✓ should be loaded
-    ✓ should create a record (180ms)
+    ✓ should create a record (188ms)
-    ✓ should create allow the filemaker response to be merged to the message object (172ms) ✓ should use flow context to create a record.
-(176ms) ✓ should use global context to create a record.
-(178ms) ✓ should throw an error with a message and a code (170ms)
+    ✓ should create allow the filemaker response to be merged to the message object (188ms) ✓ should use flow context to create a record.
+(187ms) ✓ should use global context to create a record.
+(189ms) ✓ should throw an error with a message and a code (209ms)

+  Databases Node
+    ✓ should be loaded
+    ✓ should return available databases (87ms)
+    ✓ should reject with an error message and a code (144ms)

   Delete Record Node
     ✓ should be loaded
-    ✓ should delete a record (259ms)
+    ✓ should delete a record (309ms)
-    ✓ should throw an error with a message and a code (183ms)
+    ✓ should throw an error with a message and a code (188ms)

+  Duplicate Record Node
+    ✓ should be loaded
+    ✓ should duplicate a record (298ms)
+    ✓ should reject with an error message and a code (192ms)

   Edit Record Node
     ✓ should be loaded
-    ✓ should edit a record (257ms)
+    ✓ should edit a record (312ms)
-    ✓ should support merging data when editing a record (254ms) ✓ should throw an error with a message and a code (168ms)
+    ✓ should support merging data when editing a record (322ms) ✓ should throw an error with a message and a code (197ms)

   FieldData Utility Node
     ✓ should be loaded
-    ✓ should transform an array of objects (272ms)
+    ✓ should transform an array of objects (314ms)
-    ✓ should transform a a single object (443ms)
+    ✓ should transform a a single object (330ms)
     ✓ should reject with an error message and code

   Find Records Node
     ✓ should be loaded
-    ✓ should perform a find (268ms)
+    ✓ should perform a find (298ms)
-    ✓ should throw an error with a message and a code (170ms)
+    ✓ should throw an error with a message and a code (216ms)

   Get Record Node
     ✓ should be loaded
-    ✓ should get a specific record (261ms)
+    ✓ should get a specific record (338ms)
-    ✓ should throw an error with a message and a code (168ms)
+    ✓ should throw an error with a message and a code (221ms)

   Set Globals Node
     ✓ should be loaded
-    ✓ should set globals (171ms)
+    ✓ should set globals (222ms)
+    ✓ should throw an error with a message and a code (231ms)

+  Layout Info Node
+    ✓ should be loaded
+    ✓ should get layout information (230ms)
-    ✓ should throw an error with a message and a code (165ms)
+    ✓ should throw an error with a message and a code (218ms)

+  Get Layouts Node
+    ✓ should be loaded
+    ✓ should return a list of layouts (207ms)
+    ✓ should reject with an error message and a code

   List Records Node
     ✓ should be loaded
-    ✓ should List records (259ms)
+    ✓ should List records (346ms)
-    ✓ should throw an error with a message and a code (172ms)
+    ✓ should throw an error with a message and a code (227ms)

   Login Node
     ✓ should be loaded
-    ✓ should login to a Data API session (91ms)
+    ✓ should login to a Data API session (100ms)
-    ✓ should throw an error with a message and a code (1659ms)
+    ✓ should throw an error with a message and a code (1423ms)

   Logout Node
     ✓ should be loaded
-    ✓ should close a Data API Session (213ms)
+    ✓ should close a Data API Session (170ms)
     ✓ should throw an error with a message and a code

+  Product Info Node
+    ✓ should be loaded
+    ✓ should return Data API Server Info (76ms)
+    ✓ should reject with an error message and a code (119ms)

   Record Id Utility Node
     ✓ should be loaded
-    ✓ should extract record ids from a single object (253ms) ✓ should extract record ids from an array of objects (257ms) ✓ should reject with an error message and a code
+    ✓ should extract record ids from a single object (287ms) ✓ should extract record ids from an array of objects (280ms) ✓ should reject with an error message and a code

   Trigger Script Node
     ✓ should be loaded
-    ✓ should trigger a script (170ms)
+    ✓ should trigger a script (230ms)
-    ✓ should parse a script result if it is valid json (173ms) ✓ should not parse a script result if it is not valid json (181ms) ✓ should throw an error with a message and a code (166ms)
+    ✓ should parse a script result if it is valid json (245ms) ✓ should not parse a script result if it is not valid json (230ms) ✓ should throw an error with a message and a code (242ms)

+  Get Scripts Node
+    ✓ should be loaded
+    ✓ should return a list of scripts (241ms)
+    ✓ should reject with an error message and a code

   Utility Services
     merge utility